freignat91/agrid/README.md

 - <--thread>: optionally: number of threads used to retrieve the file (default 1), each thread open a grpc connection on a distinct node and handle a part of the file (all the block n if n%nbThread==threadNumber)
 - <--key>: optionally: AES key to encrypt the file
 - <--user userName:token>: to store on the usee file space, token is given at user creation
+- <--meta> metadata file name, default: no metadata file
+- <--version nn> retrieve the version nn, default: the last version

 ### list the files on the cluster

 `agrid file ls [path] <--user>`
 - [path]: path name on the cluster to list, default /
-- <--user userName:token>: to store on the usee file space, token is given at user creation
+- <--user userName:token>: to store on the user file space, token is given at user creation
+- <--version> if exist, list all versions for all selected files

 ### remove a file on the cluster